If your habits don't line up with your dream, then you need to either change your habits or change your dream ― John C. Maxwell

 Most people will expend far more effort to avoid embarrassment than they will to achieve a distant goal.
 So use this knowledge to create social pressure in support of the habits that will make you succeed in life.

 Embrace your inner nerd, and ‘own’ the fact that you geek out at a set time each day.
-Anyone who makes fun of you will find the tables turned during finals week when they’re frantically trying to cram, and you’re relaxed and confident with plenty of time for leisure.
+Anyone who makes fun of you will find the tables turned during finals week when they’re frantically trying to cram, and you’re relaxed and confident with plenty of time for leisure, romance, and whimsy.

 After a few months of daily studying, you’ll find your habits become a part of your identity.
 Once you see yourself as someone who studies every day, you’ve truly won the battle and created strong study habits.

-Always turn your phone and social media notifications OFF when you start your study time.
+Move your phone to another room.
 Apps like Freedom and StayFocusd can do this for you on a laptop.
+You don't want to receive message when studying.
 Ignorance is the best cure for FOMO—if you don’t know about the other things you could be doing, you can’t be distracted by them.

 We’ve now gone through the two parts of building a strong study habit: defense and offense.
 It’s time to put it all together.